jspaniac/Assignment-Ideas/123/Ciphers/spec/spec.md

 ```java
 public Ceaser(String shifter)
 ```
 Constructs a new Ceaser Cipher with the provided shifter.
-Should throw an `IllegalArgumentException` if the length of the shifter doesn't match number of characters handled by our Ciphers or any individual character falls outside our range of valid characters.
+Should throw an `IllegalArgumentException` if the length of the shifter doesn't match number of characters handled by our Ciphers, any individual character falls outside our range of valid characters, or no encryption occurs with the given shifter.

 ```java
 public setShifter(String shifter)
 ```
 Updates the shifter for this Ceaser Cipher.
-Should throw an `IllegalArgumentException` if the length of the shifter doesn't match the number of valid characters handled by our Ciphers or any individual character falls outside our range of valid characters.
+Should throw an `IllegalArgumentException` if the length of the shifter doesn't match the number of valid characters handled by our Ciphers, any individual character falls outside our range of valid characters, or no encryption occurs with the given shifter.

 Since we're allowing clients to set a shifter after construction, your `handleInput` method should throw an `IllegalStateException` if a shifter was never set (and thus no encryption/decryption can occur).
 ___